lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 ### On-chain Accounts

 #### Create Account - CreateAccount
-> This command can create a new inactive address account and burn 1 TRX as a fee.
+> This command can create a new inactive address account and burn 1 LIND as a fee.

 Example:
 ```